- This event has passed.

 At 7 months, Liv was diagnosed with Nemaline Myopathy (NM), a rare neuromuscular disease that makes basic life tasks such as breathing, swallowing, coughing, sitting and walking difficult, if not impossible.

-Liv just turned 5 years old and remains a silly, sassy and determined little girl.
+Liv just turned 6 years old and remains a silly, sassy and determined little girl.
 Despite her immense challenges, she faces each day with a smile, looking forward to making her brothers laugh, playing with her friends, and dressing up as her favorite character, Darth Vader.
 Liv started kindergarten this year and is loving her new friends, teachers and learning!

 Please join me in raising funds for desperately needed research!
 See you on a bike!